 Generally speaking, we cruise through this part of the process because the urgency levels are low.
 Our launch date is far in the future.

 This is the energy-sapping sloggy bit where all the hard work gets done.
 It’s early mornings and late nights.
 It’s promising your family and friends ‘I’ll be able to hang out with you again once this thing is launched.’
 It’s when deadlines loom and stress levels are off the charts.

 This is where we generally go ‘all in’.

 Stage 3 – Launch

 Our thing is done!
 We’ve written our book or created our new online course.
 It’s time to get it out into the world.
 The only problem is, we’re exhausted.
 While we know there’s more we could be doing to give our new thing the exposure it needs, we just don’t have the energy for it.

-So, we kind of just throw our thing out into the world half-heartedly and … our launch fails.
+So, we kind of just throw our thing out into the world half-heartedly and … we have a failed product launch.

 What if we approached the above differently?